denten-courses/LITAI/2022/README.md

 discussion, both in person and online.
 Advanced students will have the option to integrate the course's themes with the subject matter of their expertise.

-- 25%     Class & Online (Piazza) Participation
+- 25%     Class & Online (Ed) Participation
 - 25%     Midterm Exam (March 9th)
 - 25%     Final Exam (Finals Week)
 - 25%     Project Proposal + Final Project